-Member, Knowledge Globalization Institute Planning Committee, Suffolk University, 2011-present
+Member, Knowledge Globalization Institute Planning Committee, Suffolk University, 2011-2017.

-STATE AND LOCAL GOVERNMENT IN A FEDERAL SYSTEM (6th ed., ) (with Daniel R. Mandelker, et al)
+STATE AND LOCAL GOVERNMENT IN A FEDERAL SYSTEM (6th ed., 2006 ) (with Daniel R. Mandelker, et al).

-TEACHER'S MANUAL, STATE AND LOCAL GOVERNMENT IN A FEDERAL SYSTEM (6th ed., ) (with Daniel R. Mandelker, et al)
+TEACHER'S MANUAL, STATE AND LOCAL GOVERNMENT IN A FEDERAL SYSTEM (6th ed., 2006 ) (with Daniel R. Mandelker, et al).

 Transition from Faculty to Administrator and Transition Back to the Faculty, in TRANSITIONS BETWEEN FACULTY AND ADMINISTRATIVE CAREERS (Ronald J. Henry ed., 2006) (New Directions for Higher Education, No. 134, Martin Kramer, Editor in Chief)

 Equitable Access to Public Transport: Corridor Plans for Transit-Oriented Development in Soweto, South Africa and Boston, Massachusetts Compared, 1 J. COMP.
 URB.
-L. & POL.
+L. & Pol'y.
 22 (2017).

 Barcelona, Spain as a Model for the Creation of Innovation Districts and Sustainable Social Housing without Spatial Segregation, Revista De Derecho Urbanístico y medio ambiente 251 [Journal of Law and the Environment], Year XLIX, No. 297 BIS (April-May 2015).